 An attribute value may be designated as a distinguished value, in which case the attribute value can form part of the relative distinguished name of the entry (see 9.3).
-It is possible to have multiple distinguished values differentiated by context, as described in 9.3.
+Generally, an attribute with a distinguished value will have only a single distinguished value.
+If such an attribute value has associated context information (see 8.8), the context information is not considered part of the distinguished value when being part of a relative distinguished name (see 8.8 and 9.3).